-Everything looked perfect.
-The flower stands were beautifully decorated with blue and purple flowers with beautiful ribbons the same colours as the flowers.
-Blue and purple flower petals littered the place to give it a beautiful impression.
+Everything appeared to be in order.
+The flower stands were elegantly decorated with blue and purple flowers and ribbons that matched the colours of the flowers.
+Blue and purple flower petals scattered the area, creating a lovely impression.

-Waiters and waitresses prepared a long table filled with the finest cuisines anyone could ever imagine, and also brought out the most expensive wines straight from France.
-The country is well known for its best wine after all.
-Why not have it on such a special occasion such as this one?
+Waiters and waitresses set a large table with the nicest cuisine anyone could conceive, as well as the most expensive wines straight from France.
+After all, the country is well known for producing some of the best wines in the world.
+Why not have it on a special occasion like this?

-As the final touches were being made, of course someone had to be around to make sure everything was in place.
-And who else would supervise rather than the groom's own mother herself.
-Making sure that everything was in its right place, expecting everything to be perfect for her darling son who was getting married.
+Someone had to be present while the finishing touches were being applied to ensure that everything was in place.
+And who better to monitor than the groom’s mother herself?
+Making certain that everything was in its proper position, expecting everything to be perfect for her precious son’s wedding.

 As she stood by the patio of their magnificent house, giving out her orders to the waiters and waitresses, she felt something bump into her leg from behind.
 As she turned to look behind her, she put her hands on her hips.